sgsokol/influx/doc/manual.rst

  $ influx_s.py mynetwork1 mynetwork2

 and so on.
-All files are then proceeded in separate independent processes launched almost simultaneously by a bunch of size equal to the number of available or requested (if an option ``--np=NP`` is used) cores.
+All files are then proceeded in separate independent processes launched almost simultaneously by a bunch of size equal to the number of available or requested cores (if an option ``--np=NP`` is used).
 It is an operating system who is in charge to make a distribution of all these processes among all available CPUs and cores.

 Sometimes, particular cases need usage of special options of ``influx_s``.
 The list of available options can be seen by running::